MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Get-VMGpuPartitionAdapter.md

 Get-VMGpuPartitionAdapter -VM $testvm
 ```

-Displays the GPU information assigned to a VM object.
+This example gets the GPU information assigned to a VM object.

 ## PARAMETERS